dartmouth-dltg/aspace_reparative_descriptions/ReadMe.md

 ArchivesSpace Reparative Descriptions
 =====================================

-## Note: In Testing & Development Phase
-This plugin is currently in the beta phase, so please test first with non-production systems & data.

 ## Getting started

 This plugin has been tested with ArchivesSpace versions 3.3.1+.
 It depends on the